c0dycode/BL2ModStuff/FunStuff.md

 set Engine.CharacterClassDefinition CrouchedPct 0.5

 # Modify gained Experience
 This one will let you instantly level from lvl 1 to 72 with only one kill.
-So look up default values and modify them as you wish.

 ```
 set globals BaseEnemyExperienceFormula (BaseValueConstant=100000)